 Title IX of the Education Amendments of 1972 is a federal law that prohibits discrimination on the basis of sex in any federally funded education program or activity.
 WSU is subject to Title IX.
-Sex discrimination that violates Title IX includes sexual harassment, sexual assault, domestic violence, dating violence and stalking.
+Sex discrimination that violates Title IX includes sexual harassment, sexual assault, domestic violence, dating violence, stalking and retaliation.